OFF GRID SOLAR HOT WATER SYSTEMS

 With these high levels of sun exposure, such systems are especially useful and can cover 40-90% of your current needs.
 At Proven Energy we design the power of your solar hot water system to meet your needs and generally reach 80% to 100% reduction of your hot water cost.

-Generous Government rebates are available on both your main and solar hot water systems, making it a cost effective choice to keep your showers hot for years to come.
+Generous Government financial incentives are available on both your main and solar hot water systems, making it a cost effective choice to keep your showers hot for years to come.

 Contact us today for your obligation free quote and find out how much you can save on your water heating costs.